Peace Through Side Payments: Introduction

+In addition to the main results, for the bribing model we also examine the comparative statics of peace implementability.
+In \citet{Zheng2019}, strengthening a player in the sense of first-order stochastic dominance (FOSD) preserves peace implementability.
+This conclusion continues to hold for player 1 in our model.
+However, for player 2, FOSD is insufficient because player 1's off-path payoffs depend on truncated conditional distributions.
+We show that peace implementability is preserved if FOSD is strengthened to hazard-rate dominance, which maintains the dominance order under truncation.

+Furthermore, we also examine non-peaceful equilibria of the bribing model.
+We rule out regular separating equilibria, contrasting with \citet{ES2004} but echoing \citet{rachmilevitch2013}.
+The intuition is that a higher type always prefers to mimic a marginally lower type by offering a lower bribe.
+This deviation yields two benefits: it saves money if accepted, and lowers the continuation auction's competitive intensity if rejected (allowing the higher type to win with certainty).
+These gains outweigh the cost of competing against slightly more types, precluding any continuous, strictly increasing bribing function.
+We also characterize equilibria with finite pooling regions.
+Such equilibria feature either one or two distinct bribes.
+If there are two, the lower bribe is rejected with positive probability, while the higher bribe is accepted with certainty.

 The rest of the article is organized as follows.
-A brief review of related literature is given for the rest of this section.
-In section \ref{sec:The-model}, we describe the model and introduce some results for all-pay auctions from \cite{Zheng2019}.
-In section \ref{sec:The-bribing-game}, we first show that peace security is impossible and then characterize the necessary and sufficient conditions for peace implementability.
-We then proceed to consider non-peaceful equilibria.
-In section \ref{sec:Discussions}, we discuss the requesting model briefly and characterize the necessary and sufficient conditions for the existence of robust peaceful equilibria.
-Section \ref{sec:Conclusion} concludes.
+A brief review of the related literature appears in the remainder of this section.
+In Section~\ref{sec:The-model}, we describe the model and introduce some useful results for all-pay auctions from \citet{Zheng2019}.
+In Section \ref{sec:The-bribing-game}, we first show that peace security is impossible and then characterize the necessary and sufficient conditions for peace implementability.
+We then consider non-peaceful equilibria.
+In Section~\ref{sec:requesting}, we characterize the necessary and sufficient conditions for robust peaceful equilibria and for peace security.
+Section~\ref{sec:Conclusion} concludes.
+The additional results are gathered in the supplemental appendix.